-Lewis Bush is a photographer, writer, curator, and is a Lecturer on both MA Photojournalism and Documentary Photography and BA (Hons) Photojournalism and Documentary Photography courses at London College of Communication.
+Lewis Bush is a photographer, writer, curator, and is a Senior Lecturer on MA Photojournalism and Documentary Photography (Part-time/Online) at London College of Communication.

-More recent works include Metropole (2015) which critiques the architectural transformation of London and the city’s growing inequality by subverting the imagery of London’s luxury and corporate developments, receiving international.
-Bush has recently completed Shadows of the State, which has involved tracking and mapping the covert radio stations used by intelligence agencies to communicate with their agents.
+More recent works include Metropole (2018) which critiques the inequalities of property development and hyper-gentrification in London and Shadows of the State (2018) which has involved tracking and mapping the covert radio stations used by intelligence agencies to communicate with their agents.
 He is currently completing a new book on the origins of modern rocketry during the Holocaust.

-View the MA Photojournalism and Documentary Photography course page
+View the MA Photojournalism and Documentary Photography (Part-time/Online) course page